-Edna Mae Bennet Nature Trail is a 2.5 mile loop trail located near Colorado Springs, CO that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from April until October.
+Edna Mae Bennet Nature Trail is a 2.5 mile loop trail located near Colorado Springs, Colorado that features beautiful wild flowers and is good for all skill levels.
+The trail offers a number of activity options and is best used from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Nice easy loop with just a bit of uphill and some rocks.

 Palmer park is one of my favorite trails to go on.
 Just be careful when you go on them for the first time because I've kind of gotten lost on them before because there are not too many signs and there are a lot of trails that connect up with each other.

 This trail is really quite easy but so beautiful!
 Right in the heart of the city but you would never know it while you are on any of these trails.

 Short and easy, and lots of horse poops